-Tulips may have a reputation as `Prima Donnas’ but in most cases this is undeserved.
+Tulips may have a reputation for being `Prima Donnas’ but in most cases this is undeserved.
 When you buy a bulb the flower is already pre-formed, ready to bloom.
 All you need to do is plant them into well drained soil in a sunny spot, water and enjoy the show.

-A simple way to remember when to plant your tulips is Mother`s Day!
-Around this date is the ideal time as the soil has cooled sufficiently for planting and the really hot autumn days are done and dusted.
+A simple way to remember when to plant your tulips is around Mother`s Day.
 It doesn’t have to be on the day, it just serves as an easy marker.
+The timing is ideal as the soil has cooled sufficiently for planting and the really hot autumn days are usually done and dusted.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.

 It is a good idea to prepare the soil for their arrival by adding some delicious organic matter.
 Tulips need good drainage and at least six hours of sun a day to flower at their best.
 Plant the bulbs 15-20cm deep with the pointed end up.
 Space your tulips 10-15cm apart, planting closer for a more spectacular show.